Skip to Content

 • Reduced Compensation: If you are found to be 50% or less at fault, you can still recover compensation, but the amount will be reduced proportionally to your percentage of fault.
 For example, if your total damages are $100,000, but you are deemed 20% at fault, your recoverable compensation would be reduced to $80,000.

 Insurance companies frequently attempt to assign a higher percentage of fault to injured victims to reduce their payout or deny the claim entirely.
-A skilled Daytona Beach personal injury lawyer will fiercely challenge such unfair allocations of blame, working to minimize your assigned fault and maximize your potential recovery.
+A skilled Daytona Beach personal injury lawyer will challenge such unfair allocations of blame, working to minimize your assigned fault and maximize your potential recovery.

 Florida's No-Fault Auto Insurance System (Personal Injury Protection - PIP)